Frequently Asked Questions

 There are a number of reasons you should join

-Once you have taken a minimum of 5 Express Code Challenges and have an ELO score over 1200 you can be fast tracked for some amazing software engineering roles, whether you are looking for an office based role or you want to work as part of a distributed team.
+Once you have taken a minimum number of Express Code Challenges (this varies by programming language) and are ranked in the top 30% of the community you can be fast tracked for some amazing software engineering roles, whether you are looking for an office based role or you want to work as part of a remote/distributed team.

 You can create and share Express Code Challenges with our community.
 Once you have taken a couple you an start to create your own.
 We have created some guidelines you can read here.